astrohart/MFR/MFR.Renamers.Files.Constants/README.md

 A [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains a specialized GUID that substitutes for file data of a binary file, so that we can skip these files without failing the overall operation..

+<a name='F-MFR-Renamers-Files-Constants-SpecializedFileData-NoChange'></a>
+### NoChange `constants`

+##### Summary

+A [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains a specialized GUID that indicates that the replacement operation did not change the contents of the file.
+This should clue the calling method to skip to the next file.